Relationships for Young Parents

 A young man and a young woman blow bubbles for a 1 year old child.

 Everyone who is pregnant or a parent needs support and care from others.
-It means extra help to look after baby, and helps them grow and learn and you stay healthy.

 Often a lot of this support is provided by family.
 Friends can also be very helpful.
 There is also support from professionals, like your midwife, health visitor, nursery staff and staff at pregnancy or mother and baby groups.